Freedom, security and justice

 When preventive tools are no longer sufficient to ensure the rule of law in a Member State, the Commission has four instruments at its disposal to address the situation.

 The Article 7 procedure is organised in two distinct parts, in which it is the Member States that must take a decision.
-Article 7.1 states that "the Council, acting by a majority of four fifths of its members after obtaining the consent of the European Parliament, may determine that there is a clear risk of a serious breach by a Member State of the values referred to in Article 2
+Article 7.1 states that "the Council, acting by a majority of four fifths of its members after obtaining the consent of the European Parliament, may determine that there is a clear risk of a serious breach by a Member State of the values referred to in Article 2".
+To this end, the Council shall hold hearings with the government in question "and may address recommendations to it".

-Article 7.2 provides that "the European Council, acting by unanimity on a proposal by one third of the Member States or by the Commission and after obtaining the consent of the European Parliament, may determine the existence of a serious and persistent breach by a Member State of the values referred to in Article 2
+Article 7.2 provides that "the European Council, acting by unanimity on a proposal by one third of the Member States or by the Commission and after obtaining the consent of the European Parliament, may determine the existence of a serious and persistent breach by a Member State of the values referred to in Article 2".
+In such a case, it is then for the Council to decide by qualified majority to suspend certain rights, "including the voting rights of the representative of the government of that Member State in the Council".

 The rule of law framework has been activated only once, in 2016, after the first justice reforms in Poland.
 The Commission issued four recommendations, which were not followed by the Polish government.
 As a result, the Commission triggered Article 7 in December 2017.
 Article 7 was activated a second time in September 2018 against Hungary by the European Parliament, without the rule of law framework having been used before.